-We realized a net loss from continuing operations of \$5.6 million and \$2.2 million for the nine months ended September 30, 2015 and 2014, respectively.
+We realized a net loss of \$1.5 million and \$2.6 million for the three months ended March 31, 2016 and 2015, respectively.
 We expect to continue to incur significant expenses as we pursue our strategic initiatives, including increased expenses for research and development, sales and marketing and manufacturing.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect to incur net losses for the foreseeable future, and these losses could be substantial.
 At a certain level, continued net losses could impair our ability to comply with NASDAQ continued listing standards, as described further below.

-Our ability to generate additional revenues and to become profitable will depend on our ability to execute our key growth initiative regarding the development, marketing and sale of sensing products, develop and commercialize innovative technologies, expand our contract research capabilities and sell the products that result from those development initiatives.
+Our ability to generate additional revenues and to become profitable will depend on our ability to execute our key growth initiative regarding the development, marketing and sale of HSOR and sensing products, develop and commercialize innovative technologies, expand our contract research capabilities and sell the products that result from those development initiatives.
 We are unable to predict when or if we will be able to achieve profitability.
 If our revenues do not increase, or if our expenses increase at a greater rate than our revenues, we will continue to experience losses.
 Even if we do achieve profitability, we may not be able to sustain or increase our profitability on a quarterly or annual basis.